-- Then, drill holes on the open case to help you screw in the components as you put them inside the case.
+- Then, drill holes in the open case to help you screw in the components as you put them inside the case.

 - Afterward, place the speaker inside the case.
 Then, insert the machine screw in the drilled hole connecting it to the speaker to hold the speaker firmly inside the case.

-- Having done that, attach the battery, switch, DC Jack, audio power amplifier, and the FM Transmitter circuit you made in step 1.
+- Attach the battery, switch, DC Jack, audio power amplifier, and the FM Transmitter circuit you made in step 1.
 After coupling these components, you can test the functionality with a multimeter.

 - Now, put the battery and the other attached components into the case, and stick them into the container with glue.
 Then connect the DC jack and switch to the container, making the wires easily accessible.